rxt1077/resume/README.md

 Introduction to Forensic Science, Biotechnology Concepts, and Advanced Conceptual Science.
 I have also developed several curricula in these fields.

-While teaching I continued to design and utilize educational games in my classroom.
+While teaching I continued to develop and utilize educational games in my classroom.
 These included a set of tools called Iteractive Kinematic Equations which taught how to solve equations using Javascript and HTML5.